gustavoocosta/GustavoCosta/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Agdasima&weight=800&size=26&pause=1000&color=FFFFFF&width=468&height=60&lines=Be+welcome!+%F0%9F%98%8A;Hello%2C+My+name+is+Gustavo+Costa+%F0%9F%A4%99%F0%9F%8F%BE" alt="Typing SVG" /></a>

+Certainly!
+Here's your statement with "Full Stack" instead of "Backend":

-I am a student and a passionate technology developer with a goal to specialize in the BackEnd field.
+"I am a student and a passionate technology developer with a goal to specialize in the Full Stack field.
 Throughout my academic journey, I have dedicated myself to learning and mastering various programming languages.
-My main skills include GoLang, Javascript, Golang, SQL, Git, GitHub, HTML, and CSS.
-With these tools at my disposal, I am ready to take on technical challenges and collaborate on software development projects.
+My main skills include GoLang, Java, Javascript, react, SQL, Git, GitHub, HTML, and CSS.
+With these tools at my disposal, I am ready to take on technical challenges and collaborate on software development projects."

 **Technology Stack:**